A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 Contact your treating doctor or the hospital if:

 - You develop severe or continuous bladder spasms (similar to stomach cramps).

 - Your catheter is blocked, or urine is leaking around the edges.

-- You are passing bright red blood.
+- You are giving bright red blood.

-- You have symptoms of urinary tract infections, such as lower abdominal pain, high fever, and chills
+- You have symptoms of urinary tract infections, such as lower abdominal pain, high fever, and chills.

 - Your catheter falls (if you are buried and you have not been taught how to replace it).
 Go to the nearest accident and emergency department if the catheter goes down and you can not contact a doctor or nurse right away.